By: Helena Durán

 I’m still not certain which is the best way forward towards guaranteeing a stronger environmental protection and a sustainable future.
 I’m not even certain if there is one correct way.
 However, what Kawsak Sacha made me realize is that in order to conserve certain territories, we need to hear the voices and proposals of communities that have historically inhabited these territories, and recognizing their role in conserving and maintain their ecological value, should be a starting point.

-*Helena Durán is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Helena Durán is a researcher at the Center for Law, Justice and Society (Dejusticia).